 You should never try to resolve escalated situations on your own and when in doubt, seek legal consultation.
 You must seek damages from a party that has failed to fulfill its contract using an attorney that understands fully how breach of contracts work.

 An attorney who specializes in this area of law will be able to gather and analyze the facts of your case.
-Contact 310.889.0233 to receive a free consultation from one of our breach of contract attorneys at Stone and Sallus.
+Contact 310.889.0233 to receive a consultation from one of our breach of contract attorneys at Stone and Sallus.